 Further, policy set elements can only refine capability set elements to more restrictive values.
 Even if an element of the policy set exists to refine an element of the capability set, it may not be possible to assign the policy set element to a value other than that held by the capability set element.
 Specifically, if a capability set element is set to allow, the corresponding policy element may be set to either enable or disable.
-However, if a capability set element is set to disallow, the corresponding policy refinement to lift a restriction set in a capability definition.
+However, if a capability set element is set to disallow, the corresponding policy element can only be set to disable.
+Thus, an SO cannot use policy refinement to lift a restriction set in a capability definition.